The main goals of Physics III are:

 d) To relate the topics in electromagnetism and wave phenomena fundamentals to the contents of other more technological subjects included in the curriculum for the Degree.

-The topics of Physics III are, essentially, an introduction to wave phenomena in general (three units) and the study of classical electromagnetism using a step by step axiomatic approach employing mathematical treatment based on differential vector operators (seven units).
+The topics of Physics III are, essentially, an introduction to wave phenomena in general (three units) and the study of classical electromagnetism using an axiomatic approach employing a mathematical treatment based on differential vector operators (four units).